Alex-and-stuff/NCTU-SDC-course-2020/README.md

 dataset running with NuScenes map and bag file 2

 # Configurations
-put the bag file into the config folder locate the .launch file competition1.launch inside the launch folder.
+put the bag file into the config folder. locate the .launch file competition1.launch inside the launch folder.
 In line 8, you may set the desired path for the itri_map.pcd file:
 ```launch
 <param name="file" type="str" value="/home/alex/catkin_ws/src/midterm_competition2/src/downsampled.pcd" />